Sharon Mc Govern

 Amy is about the age of my maternal grand-mother and Ms Parkinson's books have been a great help to kind of get to know Grandmother Ewing.
 The Victorian age is so starkly different to the life of the average woman today.
 "A Second Chance" should be read by all woman of all ages to understand how fortunate we are these days.
 It will startle and astound the reader.
 Looking forward to further adventures of Amy, Sarah and Eddie.

-- Settling the Account
+Settling the Account (Promises to Keep: Book 3)

 on Oct.
 26, 2010